MusaedQ8/BudgetBoss/API.md

-# DumbBudget API Documentation
+# BudgetBoss API Documentation

-This document describes the API endpoints available for DumbCal integration with DumbBudget.
+This document describes the API endpoints available for DumbCal integration with BudgetBoss.

 ## Authentication

-All API requests must include the `DUMB_SECRET` in the request headers:
+All API requests must include the `BUDGETBOSS_SECRET` in the request headers:

 ```
-Authorization: Bearer YOUR_DUMB_SECRET
+Authorization: Bearer YOUR_BUDGETBOSS_SECRET
 ```

 If the secret is invalid or missing, the API will return a 401 Unauthorized response.